-A contract for sale and purchase (asset deal) is normally completed by means of a public deed executed before a notary, who will guarantee compliance with the legal requirements for the transaction to take place, these being title to the property (land registry certificate), a tax certificate, a use permit, an energy certificate, an official document with the technical characteristics of the unit (if applicable), tax payment receipts (stamp duty and IMT), pre-emption rights' waivers, condominium charges certificate and a declaration of the Ultimate Beneficial Owner.
+A contract for sale and purchase (asset deal) is normally completed by means of a public deed executed before a notary, who will guarantee compliance with the legal requirements and documents for the transaction to take place, these being, among others that might apply, title to the property (land registry certificate), a tax certificate, an energy certificate, an official document with the technical characteristics of the unit (if applicable), tax payment receipts (stamp duty and property transfer tax (IMT)), pre-emption rights' waivers, condominium charges certificate and a declaration of the Ultimate Beneficial Owner.
 Nonetheless, the law provides that the definitive agreement can also be executed as a certified private agreement, signed in the presence of a lawyer or a paralegal.
 As the deed is always executed in Portuguese, non-Portuguese speaking parties should appoint an independent translator.
 Whenever there are any special arrangements agreed by the parties or financing arrangements, they are governed in ancillary documents that are annexed to the deed.
+In 2022, a temporary legal regime applicable to the performance, via videoconference, of authentic acts and authentication of private documents, including sale and purchase of real estate deeds (through the Distance Services Platform) entered into force.
+This new service ran until April 2024, after which its continuation should have been evaluated.
+However, for the time being, it has not yet been renewed.

 A lease contract must be made in writing and identify the parties, premises, purpose (residential or non-residential), the rent, use permit and energy certificate.
 A lease for a purpose different to the authorised use under the use permit is null and void.